-What is a Resistance Point?
+What is the Resistance Point in Negotiations?

 Why a Resistance point?